The Devizes Eisteddfod seeks to provide performance opportunities for children and young

 Entrants must be bona-fide amateurs and not be in full time vocational students.
 For the purpose of the Eisteddfod an amateur is defined as someone who does not derive his/her livelihood from this branch of performance.
 The Dance Adviser reserves the right to accept/refuse an entry.

 Each solo performer must use a separate entry form.
 Forms may be photocopied.
 Entries are filed on a first come, first served basis until the classes have reached capacity or by 5 October, whichever is the sooner.
 In the event of the Eisteddfod being over-subscribed the Committee reserves the right to return any entry that cannot be accommodated.
 Solo entries are not transferable and fees will be forfeited when entries definitely registered are cancelled.
 Any entries received after full capacity is reached will have their fees returned.
 The committee may combine sections or classes where entries are small and divide a class where entries are large.
+Entries must be submitted by post and accompanied by a cheque or bankers draft.
+Entries for duets, trios or quartets to be on one form with one cheque or bankers draft”

 Any performer withdrawing from the event should notify the entry secretary before the commencement of the class.